HongcheolKimmy/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 3974
 ```
-As we impute missing data, quantile of the data were changed, expecially 1st and 3rd quantile were pushed into the centeric direction.
+As we impute missing data, quantile of the data were changed, especially 1st and 3rd quantile were pushed into the centric direction.
 In other words, standard deviation of the data was decreased.